mwesterham/tank-game/README.md

 • UI.pde:   UI class that controls the entire user interface and can start the actual game.

-• World.pde:  Contains definitions for each world, including wall placements, enemy types, and enemy placements
+• World.pde:  Contains definitions for each level, including wall placements, enemy types, and enemy placements.
+Note: I do not recommend writing level definitions by hand, use the TankLevelCreator.pde script to draw the levels and then copy-paste the code here.